hirosystems/docs/docs/platform/guides/devnet.md

 ### Starting and Managing Devnet

 In the top right corner of your project's page, you'll notice a Devnet status indicator.
 Initially, it should read 'Inactive'.
 Click on this indicator to reveal a dropdown menu.
 From here, select 'Start Devnet' to initiate your private blockchain instance.
-If you want to configure your devnet like you can locally using `clarinet integrate` in the terminal, before you start devnet, open your project's `devnet.toml` file in the platform VSC editor and configure the settings to match your development needs.
+If you want to configure your devnet like you can locally using `clarinet devnet start` in the terminal, before you start devnet, open your project's `devnet.toml` file in the platform VSC editor and configure the settings to match your development needs.

 ![Start Devnet](../images/devnet-start.jpeg)